Ultimate Stellaris DLC Tier List [Machine Age Update]

 Additionally, there are three new civics: Relentless Industraists, Mutagenic Spas, and Scavagers.
 Additionally, the Overturned Origin has its own new trait system.
 So if you pick this one, you can make some really wild builds.
 Furthermore, Knights Of The Toxic God has an amazing quest line.
 It also adds the Detox Ascension perk, which can terraform Toxic planets into regular ones.

 If you are lacking in variability and new stories, this origin will fill that void for sure.
 It makes for some fun builds, and we can put it even higher in our Stellaris DLC tier list.
+If the idea of a Toxic God sounds cool to you, this DLC will be the right choice.

 These DLCs are not essential to have a full Stellaris experience but can add additional stuff that is not tied to the base game.
 Furthermore, if find any new class like Necroids, Aquatics, or Lithiods interesting, we suggest you go for it.